lowmess/lowmess.com/src/pages/blog/a-better-album-ranking-algorithm/index.md

 ## The Scrobble Killed the Record Star

 Last.fm is built upon an atomic unit: the scrobble.
 From it, all other units are derived.
-A scrobble represents one play of one song; Last.fm sets your top album by how many scrobbles it has.
+A scrobble represents one play of one song, and Last.fm sets your top album by how many scrobbles it has.
 The problem with this is that it's the complete wrong way to count album plays.

-Album counts are slightly different than song counts.
-They should start from basically the same place (one playthrough is one playthrough) but from there they branch in subtle but important ways.
+Album play counts are slightly different than song play counts.
+They should start from basically the same place -- one playthrough is one playthrough -- but from there they branch in subtle but important ways.
 For example, it is much more common to only partially listen to an album than it is to partially listen to a song.
 Albums are also, generally, between 10 and 12 times longer than songs, and broken into as many parts.

+If the length of an album is what makes a complete playthrough of an album rarer than a playthrough of a song, a playthrough of a longer album should count for more than that of a shorter album.
+(There's an argument to be made that the same is true of songs, but we'll leave that for another day.)
 Thus, the ideal album ranking algorithm would account for total playthroughs, with a weight given to longer albums.
 Maybe even something as simple as this:

 ```js
 albumPlaythroughs * (1 + albumDuration / 2700)
 ```

-Here, we weight the duration in 45 minute increments, the length of a single LP (`albumDuration` here is in seconds).
-Adding 1 to the duration calculation helps to ensure we're not simply normalizing for record length.
+Here, we weight the duration in 45 minute increments, the length of a single LP (`albumDuration` being in seconds).
+Adding 1 to the duration calculation helps to ensure we're not simply normalizing for record length -- while that is also a valid way to rank album plays, it is not the one I prefer.

 ## Ok, You Got Me.
-It's Exactly That Simple
+Something Exactly As Simple As That

 Let's take two albums of varying lengths and see how they handle this algorithm.
 Our albums: